Startup-Nights/website/content/pages/about.md

         https://startupnights.fra1.digitaloceanspaces.com/2022/pictures/ambient.jpg
       alt: Volunteers at Startup Nights 2022
     _template: hero
+  - content_block:
-  - subtitle: A team on a mission
+      subtitle: A team on a mission
       title: We are one big family
+      content:
-    content: >-
+        - >-
           We are convinced that startups and innovation must be much more present and valued in Switzerland – because it is they that shape the future.
+        - >-
           With the Startup Nights, we want the Swiss startup ecosystem to grow.
           Further, we want to create awareness for startups and their innovations whose impact reaches far beyond the startup scene.
+      cta:
+        link: /hiring
+        text: Join our mission
     image:
       src: >-
         https://startupnights.fra1.digitaloceanspaces.com/2022/pictures/stage.jpg
-    cta:
-      link: /hiring
-      text: Join our mission
     _template: impressions
   - subtitle: Our Rockstars
     title: The people behind the scenes